 5. Having a known support destination reduces customer anxiety

-First-time users are often the neediest.
-Not because they are less intelligent than experienced users, but because they simply aren’t used to how your customer support function operates.
-When you have a customer community, all new users know precisely where to go for support.
+First-time customers often need the most hand-holding.
+Not because they are less insightful than experienced users, but because there is always a learning curve associated with any product.
+When you have a customer community, all customers know precisely where to go for support.

 You can offer webinars, 1:1 office hours, or other customer touchpoints through the community, giving all members the peace of mind that comes with knowing they can always get support if they need it.

 How a known support destination helps with onboarding: When you can reduce a customer’s cognitive load—meaning how much they have to think before taking action—that builds comfort, peace of mind, and loyalty.
 Having a community as a support destination also takes some pressure off your customer success team, since pre-recorded resources or community-sourced answers mean your team won’t need to worry about handling every request one-on-one.

 In the end, all these factors lead to not only a higher quality onboarding program but also more profitability per customer.

 Community is powerful in helping new customers get onboarded, increase retention, and reduce churn.
 However, this is all client onboarding.
 It only works after someone has signed a contract.